 Missing friends and family back home is an often inevitable downside of leading an adventurous expat life.
-However, expats heading to France can rest assured that they’ll be able to keep in touch with ease thanks to the country’s strong communications infrastructure.
+Expats heading to France can rest assured that they’ll be able to keep in touch with ease thanks to the country’s strong communications infrastructure.

 Internet providers in France

-Most internet providers in France offer a consolidated package of Internet, cable services for television and a phone contract.
-These services are provided with a box that is both Internet provider and a streamer for television.
+Most internet providers in France offer a consolidated package of internet, cable services for television and a phone contract.
+These services are provided with a box that can be used both for internet and for television streaming.
 The prices and quality of services vary but these deals are generally considered to be good value for money.

-In the past, there were three providers that had a monopoly on the market – namely Orange, SFR and Bouyges Telecom.
-Since 2012, independent provider Free Mobile has given them some good competition with competitively priced tariffs.
-However, consumers have complained that Free Mobile's customer service and strength of reception (especially outside the big cities centers and highly populated areas) are not quite as impressive as their price tag.
+In the past, there were three providers that had a monopoly on the market – namely Orange, SFR and Bouygues Telecom.
+Since 2012, independent provider Free Mobile has created some competition in the market with competitively priced tariffs.

 Mobile phones in France

 As in the internet market, Free Mobile has also had a noticeable effect on the mobile phone market.
-Their basic mobile package is available for a low price but has limited call time and low internet.
-The problem with this obviously tempting package is that in some areas reception is bad, so expats should try to find out whether their phone picks up a strong signal in their local area before signing up.
+Their basic mobile package is available for a low price but has limited call time.
+The problem with this obviously tempting package is that in some areas mobile reception is not always available.
+Expats should try to find out whether their phone picks up a strong signal in their local area before signing up.

 Postal services in France

-France's postal service, La Poste, is reliable and surprisingly efficient, especially given that it’s an entirely state-owned organization also offering a full array of banking services.
-But with efficiency comes a price, and though within France it is an affordable service, international delivery (especially of packages) is rather expensive.
+France's postal service, La Poste, is reliable and efficient.
+This may come as a surprise to many expats, as it is an entirely state-owned organisation which also offers a full array of banking services.
+But with this efficiency comes a price and although it is an affordable service within France, international delivery can be expensive.

 English-language media in France

-Satellite television is available with a shared or individual satellite dish, and is less common in the big cities.
+Satellite television is available through shared or individual satellite dishes, and is less common in the big cities.
 Expats purchasing a television in France should be aware that there is a mandatory fee for a television license (redevance audiovisuelle) to be paid annually.